tommy-russoniello/docs/connect/api/alpha/README.md

 `fuzzy=field,value,field2,value2`

 Specifies searches with fuzzy matching.
 This is an AND operation.
 Use `fuzzyOr` for OR operations.
 The parameter value is a comma separated pair list.
+This parameter is not available on the `/catalog/browse` route.

 #### Filter Match

 `filter=field,value,field2,value2`

 Specifies searches with exact matching.
 This is an AND operation.
 Use `filterOr` for OR operations.
 The parameter value is a comma separated pair list.
+This parameter is not available on the `/catalog/browse` route.